oznogon/gattaibushido-public/rules/01_intro.md

 #### Deal Starting Hands and Finalize the Deck

-Coach deals out the Pilots' starting Hands of cards, which defaults to two (2) cards unless special abilities modify it.
+Coach deals out the Pilots' starting Hands of cards, which is based on the Team's current Harmony.
+Some characters will have special modifiers that increase this, as well.
 Coach also deals himself a starting Hand equal to the number of Pilot Players present in the game session.

 After this is done, he shuffles the Jokers back into the Deck, face-up.
 The Deck is now prepared for play.